zrzka/blackmamba/docs/source/user/scripts.rst

 Script name ``drag_and_drop.py``. **iOS >= 11.0 required**.

-Shows dialog with opened files and folder tree.
+Shows dialog with opened files and folders tree.
 You can drag a file / folder to any other iOS application.
 Works well with `Working Copy <http://workingcopyapp.com/>`_ and `Kaleidoscope <https://www.kaleidoscopeapp.com/>`_ for example.